-As you craft the business description, consider the phrases prospective customers might use when searching for the business and incorporate them into the description to boost the Google Maps ranking.
+As you craft the business description, consider adding keywords and phrases to your GBP that prospective customers might use when searching for the business.
+From there, incorporate them into the description to boost the Google Maps ranking.

 4. Add professional photos to your Google Maps listing

-Professional photos are an important and often overlooked aspect of Google Maps SEO.
+Professional photos on Google Business Profiles are an important and often overlooked aspect of Google Maps SEO.
 They help a business listing stand out from competitors and look more authentic in a customer's eyes.
 Photos also provide context to help prospective customers evaluate the business and identify its location.

 On top of these benefits, photos can rank in Google searches.
 In fact, 19 percent of Google search results include images (Social Media Today).

 For the best results, select editorial images consistent with the feel of the business’s brand.
 Depending on the nature of the business, it makes sense to choose photos of the interior and exterior of the building, as well as products and staff, to help paint a complete picture of the physical location.
 The visual element of a GBP listing helps a prospective customer determine whether it’s a good fit for their needs.

 Photos help drive engagement on the business listing, meaning reviews, click-throughs, and other interactions.
 If a listing receives consistent engagement, Google will reward it with a higher Google Maps ranking.